 Urban Service Trip (Bethesda Mission in Harrisburg, PA)- November 9-10, 2018

 Winter Break Trip (Outreach 360 in Dominican Republic)- tentatively January 4-13, 2019

 Spring Break Trip (International Rescue Committee in Atlanta, GA) - March 3-9, 2019

 The Carnegie Foundation for the Advancement of Teaching's Community Engagement Classification

 In 2010 the Center for Community and Civic Engagement received the Carnegie Foundation's Community Engagement Classification.
 The CCCE demonstrated alignment of mission, culture, leadership, resources, and practices that support dynamic and noteworthy community engagement.

 The President's Higher Education Community Service Honor Roll

 The President’s Higher Education Community Service Honor Roll launched in 2006, annually recognizes institutions of higher education for their commitment to and achievement in community service.
-The President’s Honor Roll increases the public’s awareness of the contributions that colleges and their students make to local communities and the nation as a whole.
+The President’s Honor Roll increases the public’s awareness of the contributions that colleges and their students make to local communities and to the nation as a whole.

-Note: Elizabethtown College received this honor in the following years: 2006, 2007, 2008, 2009, 2010, 2011-2012, and 2013 (With Distinction)
+Elizabethtown College was named to the Honor Roll in: 2006, 2007, 2008, 2009, 2010, 2011-2012, 2013 (With Distinction), 2014 (With Distinction), and 2015 (With Distinction)